owainlewis/awesome-artificial-intelligence/README.md

 ## Free online content

 * [Foundations of computational agents](http://artint.info/html/ArtInt.html) - This book is published by Cambridge University Press, 2010
+* [The Quest for Artificial Intelligence](http://ai.stanford.edu/~nilsson/QAI/qai.pdf) - This book traces the history of the subject, from the early dreams of eighteenth-century (and earlier) pioneers to the more successful work of today's AI engineers.

 ## Courses